hpc-carpentry/hpc-carpentry.github.io/pages/about.md

 [Unix Shell](https://swcarpentry.github.io/shell-novice/) and
 [HPC Intro](https://carpentries-incubator.github.io/hpc-intro/) lessons,
-with follow-up lessons, not yet developed, covering how to consstruct applications for HPC systems.
+with follow-up lessons, not yet developed, covering how to construct applications for HPC systems.
 - Collect, develop, and organize related material that doesn't fit into the workshop framework, making it easy to find for interested developers.